The Most Livable and Aesthetic Features Appearing in 2020 Homes

-Top: The kitchen pantry 3-bedroom, 2.5-bath modern Farmhouse style home is just to the right of the dining, which in turn is just to the right of the double front door.
-Bottom: This floor plan shows that the pantry is at the front of the home, between the dining room and the master bedroom, and is approxmately 11.5 feet wide by 5.5 feet deep – which stores a lot of food and small appliances and frees up space in the main kitchen (Plan #142-1243).
+Top: The kitchen pantry 3-bedroom, 2.5-bath modern farmhouse style home is just to the right of the dining, which in turn is just to the right of the double front door.
+Bottom: This floor plan shows that the pantry is at the front of the home, between the dining room and the master bedroom, and is approximately 11.5 feet wide by 5.5 feet deep – which stores a lot of food and small appliances and frees up space in the main kitchen (Plan #142-1243).

 Popular Home Styles

 While the aforementioned home design trends seem to be popping up in all sorts of new construction and remodels in 2020, these following home design trends are the most popular for the entire home.